The Science of Nutrition

 • Avoid spicy foods, caffeine and any other triggers you notice if needed

-What can I do before and during pregnancy to support gut health for me and baby?
+What can I do before and during pregnancy to support gut health?

 There is so much you can do while pregnant to support both your microbiome and the baby’s microbiome.